ACCO appliance

-ACCO or Acrylic Cervical Occipital Anchorage is an appliance in field of orthodontics which is used for molar distalization of maxillary molars.
+An ACCO appliance (acrylic cervical occipital anchorage) is an appliance in the field of orthodontics which is used for molar distalization of maxillary molars.
 This appliance is a removable type of appliance which was developed by Herbert I. Margolis.
 This appliance is intended to be worn 24 hours a day except during meals.
-It is one of the few removable appliances made for distalization of molars and thus require patient compliance for the treatment to be successful.
+It is one of the few removable appliances made for distalization of molars and thus requires patient compliance for the treatment to be successful.